jameshfisher/jameshfisher.com/_posts/2018-03-09-writing-a-parser-in-haskell.md

 ---
-title: "Writing a parser in Haskell"
+title: Writing a parser in Haskell
-tags: ["programming", "haskell"]
+tags:
+  - programming
+  - haskell
 ---

 Previously I wrote an interpreter for an imperative programming language, "JimScript".